KarimMagdy96/TODO-App-with-React/README.md

 ## Description
-React Todo App Fully Reasponsive built with REACT (Vite, Hooks, CSS Modules, Local Storage)
+React Todo App Fully Reasponsive built with (Vite, Hooks, CSS Modules, Local Storage)

 <!-- About the Project -->
 ## :star2: About the Project